Jewish Rhode Island

-Jewish Rhode Island is a now monthly newspaper that serves the Jewish communities of the state of Rhode Island.
+Jewish Rhode Island is a monthly newspaper that serves the Jewish communities of the state of Rhode Island.
 The newspaper's origins were in 1929, then a weekly called The Jewish Herald until 1958, then called Rhode Island Herald until 1989.
 It merged with a monthly Jewish publication called The Voice, for a period adopting the name The Jewish Voice & Herald.